CreateUNSW/createunsw.com.au/__pages/store.md

 ## Weekly Sales Store on campus

-During university terms (not including summer term) we run a stall on Globe Lawn on Mondays from 12:00-16:00.
+During university terms (not including summer term) we run a stall on Globe Lawn on Mondays from 12:00-16:00 and Thursdays from 12:00-15:00 except for flexible week.

 In the case of wet weather, the stall will likely be cancelled depending on conditions.
 Follow our Facebook Page for up to date information.